 A: The licensee must provide conspicuous notice at the time of the initial transaction that a returned check may be collected as an ACH transaction.
-Such notice must be included and highlighted in the DDS contract, or attached as a separate notice and signed by the maker, and posted in each office of the licensee, including any branch office.
+Such notice must be included and highlighted in the DDS contract or attached as a separate notice and signed by the maker, and posted in each office of the licensee, including any branch office.
 See also DDS Interpretative Opinion No. 6.

-Q: What items does the "conspicuous notice" need to include?
+Q: What items does the "conspicuous notice" for ACH transactions need to include?

 A: The notice must include a statement describing an ACH transaction and what additional charges could be incurred from third parties if the licensee uses ACH to attempt to collect a returned check and returned item fee.
 The notice must also include a statement that if the maker has any concerns about the transaction, they should contact the Nebraska Department of Banking and Finance at (402) 471-2171.
-The Department has drafted a sample notice which is available on the Department website [Terri - add link to this form on NDBF website].